 Fog on highways can be extremely dangerous because it is often unexpected and visibility can deteriorate rapidly.
 The best advice for driving in fog is not to drive in it when you can avoid it.
 If fog develops, watch for foggy conditions and be ready to reduce speed.
 Do not assume fog will thin out after you enter it.

-If continuing in fog is unavoidable, use low beams rather than creating extra glare.[4]
-Fog reduces contrast, causing objects to become fainter and less distinct.[10]
-Fog also affects perceptual judgments of speed and distance because of reduced contrast.[10]
-Pulling off the road into a safe area is preferable when fog makes driving unsafe.[2]
+If continuing in fog is unavoidable, use low beams rather than creating extra glare.4 Fog reduces contrast, causing objects to become fainter and less distinct.10 Fog also affects perceptual judgments of speed and distance because of reduced contrast.10 Pulling off the road into a safe area is preferable when fog makes driving unsafe.

 Snow

-Snow, freezing rain, fog, and rain are named as unpredictable weather conditions that can make roads slippery and visibility difficult.[9]
-Winter weather can make driving more dangerous, especially in rain, snow, and fog.[8]
-Low-beam headlights at night during a snowstorm can help minimize snow glare.[4]
-If windshield wipers are on, turning lights on helps other people see the vehicle.[8]
+Snow, freezing rain, fog, and rain are named as unpredictable weather conditions that can make roads slippery and visibility difficult.9 Winter weather can make driving more dangerous, especially in rain, snow, and fog.8 Low-beam headlights at night during a snowstorm can help minimize snow glare.4 If windshield wipers are on, turning lights on helps other people see the vehicle.8

-Use the same low-speed, high-space strategy in snow that you would use in other slippery weather.[7]
-Brake earlier and with less force than normal to help prevent sliding.[7]
-Increase following distance because extra space gives you and others more time to react safely.[7]
-Avoid cruise control during snow or any adverse weather so you remain in direct control.[7]
+Use the same low-speed, high-space strategy in snow that you would use in other slippery weather.7 Brake earlier and with less force than normal to help prevent sliding.7 Increase following distance because extra space gives you and others more time to react safely.7 Avoid cruise control during snow or any adverse weather so you remain in direct control.7

 Glare

-Bright glare from the sun during peak periods is included among poor visibility conditions that can challenge drivers.[1]
-Low beam helps reduce glare in foggy conditions, and low beam headlights at night during a snowstorm can also help minimize snow.[4]
-Clean windows, lights, and mirrors are important because dirty surfaces greatly reduce and distort visibility.[7]
+Bright glare from the sun during peak periods is included among poor visibility conditions that can challenge drivers.1 Low beam helps reduce glare in foggy conditions, and low beam headlights at night during a snowstorm can also help minimize snow.4 Clean windows, lights, and mirrors are important because dirty surfaces greatly reduce and distort visibility.7

-For budget-friendly glare control, clean the windshield, mirrors, and lights before leaving rather than relying on costly accessories.[7]
-If glare combines with wet roads, remember that rain interferes with perception through windshields, headlamps, road surfaces, and road markings.[10]
-Keep speed low enough that you can respond to what you can actually see.[2]
+For budget-friendly glare control, clean the windshield, mirrors, and lights before leaving rather than relying on costly accessories.7 If glare combines with wet roads, remember that rain interferes with perception through windshields, headlamps, road surfaces, and road markings.10 Keep speed low enough that you can respond to what you can actually see.

 Night driving

-Driving at night is riskier, with crashes happening about three times more often than during the day.[8]
-Rain is especially debilitating at night because it reduces driver perception in several ways.[10]
-Headlights make your vehicle more visible to others, and correct headlight use helps you see.[8]
+Driving at night is riskier, with crashes happening about three times more often than during the day.8 Rain is especially debilitating at night because it reduces driver perception in several ways.10 Headlights make your vehicle more visible to others, and correct headlight use helps you see.8

-Night driving in rain, fog, or snow calls for reduced speed, extra following distance, and smooth braking.[7]
-Turn on headlights when visibility is limited by rain, snow, or other low-visibility conditions.[5]
-Use low-beam headlights in fog because low beam helps reduce glare.[4]
-If you cannot see enough roadway to continue safely, the best fog advice is not to drive.[2]
+Night driving in rain, fog, or snow calls for reduced speed, extra following distance, and smooth braking.7 Turn on headlights when visibility is limited by rain, snow, or other low-visibility conditions.5 Use low-beam headlights in fog because low beam helps reduce glare.4 If you cannot see enough roadway to continue safely, the best fog advice is not to drive.

 Common mistakes

-Avoid assuming fog will clear after you drive into it.[2]
-Avoid cruise control during adverse weather because it reduces your direct control over the vehicle.[7]
-Avoid following closely because extra space is needed for safe reaction time.[7]
-Avoid dirty glass and lights because dirty surfaces greatly reduce and distort visibility.[7]
+Avoid assuming fog will clear after you drive into it.
+Avoid cruise control during adverse weather because it reduces your direct control over the vehicle.7 Avoid following closely because extra space is needed for safe reaction time.7 Avoid dirty glass and lights because dirty surfaces greatly reduce and distort visibility.7

-Avoid hard, late braking in slippery weather because earlier and gentler braking helps prevent sliding.[7]
-Avoid driving through deep or moving water when the ground beneath it is not visible.[7]
-Avoid starting a trip with worn tires because worn tires increase the chance of hydroplaning.[7]
-Avoid treating light rain as harmless because a bit of rain can make roads slippery.[9]
+Avoid hard, late braking in slippery weather because earlier and gentler braking helps prevent sliding.7 Avoid driving through deep or moving water when the ground beneath it is not visible.7 Avoid starting a trip with worn tires because worn tires increase the chance of hydroplaning.7 Avoid treating light rain as harmless because a bit of rain can make roads slippery.9

 Safety warnings

-Give yourself more time before leaving because weather-related delays can require extra time.[7]
-Make repairs or adjustments as necessary after checking wipers, mirrors, lights, reflectors, defroster, tires, and brakes.[7]
-Use headlights correctly in rain, snow, fog, and darkness because headlights help you see and help others see you.[8]
+Give yourself more time before leaving because weather-related delays can require extra time.7 Make repairs or adjustments as necessary after checking wipers, mirrors, lights, reflectors, defroster, tires, and brakes.7 Use headlights correctly in rain, snow, fog, and darkness because headlights help you see and help others see you.8

 Budget options

-Start with low-cost maintenance: clean windows, lights, and mirrors before a trip.[7]
-Inspect windshield wipers and blades before driving in rain or fog.[7]
-Check mirrors, lights, reflectors, defroster, tires, and brakes as part of the pre-trip inspection.[7]
-Plan extra time for delays so safety does not depend on rushing.[7]
+Start with low-cost maintenance: clean windows, lights, and mirrors before a trip.7 Inspect windshield wipers and blades before driving in rain or fog.7 Check mirrors, lights, reflectors, defroster, tires, and brakes as part of the pre-trip inspection.7 Plan extra time for delays so safety does not depend on rushing.7

-Use driving technique as your cheapest safety upgrade: slow down, increase following distance, signal early, and brake earlier with less force.[7]
-Turn on headlights in low-visibility conditions so others can see the vehicle.[5]
-Use low beams in fog and during snowy night conditions to reduce glare or minimize snow glare.[4]
+Use driving technique as your cheapest safety upgrade: slow down, increase following distance, signal early, and brake earlier with less force.7 Turn on headlights in low-visibility conditions so others can see the vehicle.5 Use low beams in fog and during snowy night conditions to reduce glare or minimize snow glare.4

 Checklist

-- Inspect wipers, mirrors, lights, reflectors, defroster, tires, and brakes before the trip.[7]
+- Inspect wipers, mirrors, lights, reflectors, defroster, tires, and brakes before the trip.7

-- Clean windows, lights, and mirrors before driving.[7]
+- Clean windows, lights, and mirrors before driving.7

-- Turn off cruise control during adverse weather.[7]
+- Turn off cruise control during adverse weather.7

-- Increase following distance in rain, fog, snow, glare, or darkness.[7]
+- Increase following distance in rain, fog, snow, glare, or darkness.7

-- Brake earlier and with less force on slippery roads.[7]
+- Brake earlier and with less force on slippery roads.7

-- Use headlights when visibility is limited by rain, snow, or low-visibility conditions.[5]
+- Use headlights when visibility is limited by rain, snow, or low-visibility conditions.5

-- Use low beams in fog to reduce glare.[4]
+- Use low beams in fog to reduce glare.4

 - Do not assume fog will thin after you enter it.

-- Never drive through deep or moving water if you cannot see the ground beneath it.[7]
+- Never drive through deep or moving water if you cannot see the ground beneath it.7

 Before you leave, Check the forecast for your city at PrestoWeather.